General Description / Cultural Significance

 Oxeye Daisies have increasingly lost their habitat due to intensive agriculture.
 However, the plant still persists on banks and roadsides and continues to decorate the gardens of Latvian manor houses, as it has since the beginnings of the concept of gardens.
 Since Latvia was a part of the Soviet Union, factories have poured high levels of pollutants into the country’s water sources and soil.
 Industries continue to generate tremendous air and water pollution from the harmful chemicals they use such as petroleum products, sulfur dioxide, and formaldehyde.
 Additionally, lack of waste water treatment facilities in Latvia contribute to the nation’s water pollution, contaminating the water with high levels of bacteria.
 Life under Latvia’s air is further stressed as acid rain is killing the country’s forests and other vegetation.
 Even though the country is distressed by this, financial struggles make it hard to install what is necessary to control emission levels.

 The IUCN reports that a high percentage of vascular plants in Latvia are under threat.
 Despite its decline in numbers, Leucanthemum vulgare is thought to be stable in Latvia, possibly due to its general hardiness, wind tolerance, ability for self-fertilization, and competitiveness within its ecosystems, both producing a large number of seeds and having the ability to regenerate from rhizome fragments.

-Baltic21.org, 2013.
+The Baltic Sea States Environment, 2013.
 Environmental issues in Latvia.
-The Baltic Sea States Environment. [website]
+Baltic21.org. [website]

 Mission of the Republic of Latvia to the United Nations.
 This statement can be found on the World Sensorium original website.

 Pickup Flowers, 2022.
-National, native and other popular flowers of Latvia.
+National, Native, Popular Flowers of Latvia.
 Pickup Flowers. [website]